 We all want to eat more food.
 Well at least I know I do.
 I relied on restricting diets to determine my health for far too long and I never achieved the results I desired.
-That’t the top reason I shifted my food choices to prioritizing nutrient density.
+That’s the top reason I look for outdoor kitchen ideas and I shifted my food choices to prioritizing nutrient density.

 How many different fruits and vegetables do you eat in a day?
 How many do you eat in one week?
 If you’re like most people you stick with what’s familiar and stay inside your food comfort zone.
 The average American only fits in from five to ten different plants in one week.
 That’s a tiny number when you think of the variety of edible plants in the world.
 This number could even be holding you back on optimal health.

 Dr. Terry Whals puts it plainly, “the food you eat has everything to do with how well your body functions.
 Cellular fuel comes from the food you eat.”
 Even single cell in our body relies on the food we feed it.
 If we feed it donuts and calzones then it doesn’t have many nutrients to keep everything working.
 A plant-rich diet provides many of the essentials vitamins and minerals, and since each one has different compounds, it’s important to vary your consumption.
 An immense amount of research shows how critical plants are to the body’s functioning.
 Even Michael Pollan’s famous quote applies, “Eat food, Not too much.
 Mostly plants.”

 So how do you let go of familiarity and get more plants into your life?
 First, step outside your safety zone and go into unfamiliar territory.
 Walk through the produce aisle and pick up a fruit or vegetable you’ve never had before.
 I still do this all the time and love the thrill of experiencing a new food.
 In Malaysia I was surrounded by tropical fruits like jack fruit, mangosteens and dragon fruit and I tried each.